hsutter/gcpp/README.md

 `deferred_heap` runs destructors, and the tracing is accurate (not conservative) and scoped to an individual granular heap.

-## Is deferred_heap equivalent to a region?
+## Q: "Is deferred_heap equivalent to [region-based memory management](https://en.wikipedia.org/wiki/Region-based_memory_management)?"

-It's a strict superset of [region-based memory management](https://en.wikipedia.org/wiki/Region-based_memory_management).
+It's a strict superset of regions.

 The key idea of a region is to efficiently release the region's memory in one shot when the region is destroyed, with deallocate-at-once semantics. `deferred_heap` does that, but goes further in three ways: